 Electric motors need to be derated from nameplate horsepower because manufacturers base this rating on 70° F air temperatures and a 10 to 15 percent overload factor – a built-in service factor to compensate for varying temperature and voltage conditions.

 Internal combustion engines vary considerably in their ability to convert petroleum fuel into mechanical energy.
 Proper maintenance and tune-ups do much to keep engines operating efficiently.
 Many irrigation engines have been selected on the basis of low initial cost.
 This usually results in a smaller engine being operated at its upper limits of engine speed (RPM), which not only shortens engine life, but frequently increases the amount of fuel consumed per horsepower-hour of output.
-Manufacturers? engine performance data often include 0583 s a curve showing the "amount of fuel per horsepower-hour" output at various speeds.
+Manufacturers? engine performance data often includes a curve showing the "amount of fuel per horsepower-hour" output at various speeds.
 Fuel consumption per horsepower-hour may well be more important than initial cost over the life of the engine.

 Electric motors, especially three-phase units, are inherently quite efficient in converting electrical energy into mechanical motion.
 One advantage of the electric motor is that it draws no more current than is necessary to do the job.
 Excessive overloading, however, causes excessive temperature rise, resulting in premature motor failure.